tiniacoleyba/trainSQL/README.md

 ## Solved
 - Basic select.
 - Basic join.
-- Working on: aggregation.
+- Aggregation.
-- To do: advanced select.
+- Working on: advanced select.
 - To do: advanced join.
 - To do: alternative queries.